rjdirisio/pyvibdmc/docs/analysis.rst

 ``PyVibDMC``: the Partridge/Schwenke potential.
 The resultant files from a single DMC simulation are:

 - A ``{sim_name}_sim_info.hdf5`` file, which houses arrays that have the value of Vref at each time step, as well as the population\
    (for discrete weighting DMC) or continuous weights (for continuous weighting) at each time step.
 This file also includes a list of\
    integers that correspond to the atomic numbers of the molecular system used in the simulation, so for a water monomer this will be\
    [1,1,8] for [H,H,O].

-- A ``{sim_name}.log`` file, which details certain information about the simulation.
+- A ``{sim_name}_log.txt`` file, which details certain information about the simulation.
 The verbosity of this log file is controlled by the ``log_every`` parameter.

 - Many ``wfns/{sim_name}_wfn_{current_time_step}ts.hdf5`` files, which collect a snapshot of the ensemble (the wave function)\
    at the user specified time steps (from ``wfn_every``), and also its corresponding descendant weights.
 Typically, these wave functions and\
    descendant weights are combined into one, larger wave function to improve on statistical uncertainty in the wave function.

 - Many ``chkpts/{sim_name}_{current_time_step}.pickle`` files, which is the simulation checkpointing itself every x\
    time steps specified by the user in ``chkpt_every``.

 All of these files will output in the user-specified ``output_folder``.
 For the purposes of this overview, we will be using the prepackaged simulation data that comes with ``PyVibDMC``.
 For the sample data, each ``sim_name`` is ``tutorial_water_{i}``, where ``i`` is an integer between 0 and 4, and the ``output_folder`` is ``sample_sim_data`` for all 5 simulations.

-**Analysis Note: PyVibDMC takes in coordinates and potential energy values in atomic units.
-However, it returns geometries in Angstroms!**
+**Note: PyVibDMC takes in coordinates and potential energy values in atomic units.
+However, it returns geometries  for analysis in Angstroms!**

-**General Note: We recommend that you specify simulation output to go outside the PyVibDMC package.**
+**Note: We recommend that you specify simulation output to go outside the PyVibDMC package.**

+**Note: If you are an advanced user, you may parse the hdf5 files yourself using h5py.**

 This data is purely for demonstration purposes.